dustywhite7/Econ8310/Slides/6 - Logit.md

 ### Notes on $R^{2}$

-While $R^{2}$ values are not always helpful in a regression setting, they are very valuable in forecasting using regressions.
+While $R^{2}$ values are not always helpful in a regression setting, they are very valuable when forecasting using regressions.

 - Tell us how much of the variance our model is capable of explaining
 - If our $R^{2}$ is 0.3567 (like it was for the regression earlier), then the model explains 35.67% of the variation in pass/fail outcomes among students in our sample.